gipsond/bash_tutorial/notes.md

 ### `emacs`

-- I don't know much about it, but it's widely used too
+- I don't know much about it personally, but it's widely used too

 ## Running Programs